seann999/ssd_tensorflow/README.md

 Just looking through them, the results are okay but not good enough.

-However, there are still major things needed to do that was done in the original paper but not here:
+However, there are still major things needed to do that was done in the original paper for COCO but not here:

 * Train on 500x500 images (this was 300x300)
 * Use COCO trainval (this was only train)